 Setting up MacPorts on Mac OSX

-First up, make sure you have Xcode installed.
+First up, make sure you have Xcode installed, then follow these steps:

 That’s it.
 Now let’s take a look at how to convert images to WebP using command line.